 - Leather rigging gloves will be provided to staff, these gloves will be labelled with the staff member’s name and can only be used by that staff member to whom the gloves are issued.

 - Crew radios require cleaning between each day’s use, prior to return to the radio pool for charging for next day’s flight.

-- If an employee is diagnosed with COVID-19, we will follow the advice contained in the Safe Work Australia Fact Sheet
+- If an employee tests positive to COVID-19, we will follow the advice contained in the Safe Work Australia Fact Sheet

 - BalloonMan staff are all required to complete the online course COVID-19

 “Infection Control Training” provided by the Australian Government, Department of Health.